Moztanku/Markov-Chain/README.md

 # Markov-Chain
-Simple C++ Markov-Chain implementation, it is used along with input.txt source file.
+Simple C++ Markov-Chain implementation, it is used along with input.txt source file to create sentences.